ICNHodler/IIPs/IIPS/iip-1.md

 ## IIP Categories

 There are four categories of IIP:
-- Community: Ideas on how to strengthen community relations or how to help expand / organise the community.
+- **Community**: Ideas on how to strengthen community relations or how to help expand / organise the community.
-- Marketing: Ideas on how to improve marketing of anything ICONOMI related - be it DAAs, the ICN token, jobs / roles that need filled etc..
+- **Marketing**: Ideas on how to improve marketing of anything ICONOMI related - be it DAAs, the ICN token, jobs / roles that need filled etc..
-- Platform: Ideas on how to improve the ICONOMI platform itself which may include new features, new data, UX improvements etc..
+- **Platform**: Ideas on how to improve the ICONOMI platform itself which may include new features, new data, UX improvements etc..
-- Operations: Ideas on how to improve productivity, efficiency, reduce costs etc...
+- **Operations**: Ideas on how to improve productivity, efficiency, reduce costs etc...

 ## IIP Status